 Think about the last time you got angry.
 How did you feel?
 Did you have adrenaline pumping through your body?

-When an animal has that adrenaline coursing through them they’re harder to take out.
+When an animal has that adrenaline running through them they’re harder to take out.
 This means that a bear who is being hunted is easier to take down than a bear who is charging.

 A charging bear is usually doing so because it feels threatened and/or is pissed off at your general presence.
 Not a good spot for you to be in.